 Speaking of appearances, while the minimalistic art style isn’t going to appeal to everyone, I’d say it goes well with the gameplay.
 Not that this translates to an overly simplistic experience, mind you, as the different modes do make for quite varied score-chasing.
 ‘Paranoid’, the fifth and final, in particular, as here… you’ll be tasked with actually crashing through purple obstacles instead of avoiding them, while all other rules still apply.
 Neat, eh?
 More like incredibly challenging, but in the best possible way.

-Its main issue, if any, lie within the somewhat repetitive gameplay, as most of the time you’ll be doing the same thing over and over.
-Not like that’s any different from most other game arcade / score-chasers though, and it does have that lovely ‘just one more attempt’ design for sure.
+Its main issue, if any, lies within the somewhat repetitive gameplay, as most of the time you’ll be doing the same thing over and over.
+Not like that’s any different from most other arcade/score-chasers though, and it does have that lovely ‘just one more attempt’ design for sure.

 On a more positive note, the visuals are stylish, controls are tight – even with a keyboard – and quite frankly, the soundtrack (Bandcamp, CD Baby, Gumroad, iTunes) is almost more addictive than the game itself (which is saying something).
 So what if the gameplay gets a bit samey after a while?
 Doesn’t mean it isn’t fun, and I for one had a blast racing through the ‘streets’ of Goscurry.